 Art Nouveau is a style of art and architecture that was popular in the late 1890s through 1910.
 It is characterized by organic forms, floral patterns, and an abundance of curving lines.
 And the Art Nouveau movement can still be seen today in architecture and design.
+As well as a quick visit to the Virginia Museum of Fine Arts.

 Art Nouveau emergence